Finding the Right Viagra Dose for a 70-Year-Old Male: Dosage Info

 Viagra can also interact with prescription drugs in a dangerous manner, particularly those used to treat high blood pressure.
 If you take nitrates or any other blood thinners, you shouldn’t take PDE5 inhibitors.

-What Are the Different Doses of Viagra?
+What are the Different Doses of Viagra?

 There are three doses of Viagra® and generic sildenafil available for men with E.D.
 Finding the right dose might take some time and require trial and error, but a doctor can help.